koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/07
 Correct answer.
+The assertAll() method in JUnit 5 is used to combine multiple assertions into a single statement.
+It allows you to group related assertions and see all failures at once, rather than stopping at the first failure.

+Correct answer.
 In JUnit 5, the @Disabled annotation is used to disable a test method or class.
 Tests marked with @Disabled will not be executed by the test runner.
 Correct answer.
 The assertThrows() method in JUnit is used to verify that a specific piece of code throws an expected exception.
 It allows you to test exception handling in your code.
 Correct answer.
 JUnit test methods can be public void methods.
 They do not need to return a value or have parameters, and they should not be private to allow the JUnit runner to execute them.